 Step 2.
 Installing the EPEL and PostgreSQL repository for CentOS 8.

 Run the following command to install it:

-Then, you must disable the default PostgreSQL repository provides by the CentOS AppStream because of the pgAdmin4 only available on the official PostgreSQL repository:
+Then, you must disable the default PostgreSQL repository provided by the CentOS AppStream because the pgAdmin4 is only available on the official PostgreSQL repository:

 Install the pgAdmin4 package for CentOS 8 using the following command: